-Unity HDRP and URP are graphical solutions that enable us to achieve high-quality graphics available with the 2018.1 release.
+Unity Hdrp vs Urp is graphical solutions that enable us to achieve high-quality graphics available with the 2018.1 release.
 Introduced in 2018.1, the new system is within the Scriptable rendering Pipeline, making it very easy to get excellent graphics.
 In this article, we will talk about the differences between HDRP and URP that came out of the preview with the 2020 version and see the installation step by step.

 What is Unity HDRP?

 First, SRP is actually a Scriptable rendering Pipeline, it is worth mentioning a little bit.
 Thanks to this new system, it becomes possible that we can interfere with the rendering of graphics, the display of objects on the screen, in general terms.
 In other words, it is also possible to say that our device will do good rendering operations by encoding it with c#.
-When we look at Unity HDRP and URP are also drafts prepared for us on this system before.
+When we look at Unity HDRP vs URP are also drafts prepared for us on this system before.

 It is possible to write our own rendering Pipeline system as Custom.
 Of course, I can’t get into this issue right now, I just think that there is something that people who are interested in, especially in the issue of graphics, will quite like.
 Of course, it will take time to create something yourself and there will be a ton of things you need to learn.
 It is worth mentioning that.
 So using ready systems is something that will save us a lot of time.

 How to install Unity HDRP and URP?